usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 number (described as part of the following key).

             "generate_database" : (bool, optional) NOT CURRENTLY IMPLEMENTED

+        If no airfoils are listed here MachUp will automatically generate a default airfoil and use it on all lifting surfaces.
+The default values listed above are for a flat plate as predicted by thin airfoil theory.
+Do not expect these to give you accurate results.

     "wing_segments" : (dict)
         Gives the lifting surfaces for the aircraft.
 Wings, stabilizers, fins, etc. are all treated the